What Does Jackfruit Taste Like & How Do You Eat It?

 Jackfruit can be enjoyed as a dessert, in a curry, mixed with barbecue sauce, and in so many other ways.
-How do I eat Jackfruit?
-As crisp, rice flour coated fritters!
-This fruit seems to be able to transform itself in ways few other fruits can.
-Let’s take a look at some popular ways in which the jackfruit is eaten and cooked around the world.
+But, what does Jackfruit taste like and how do you eat it?
+In all kinds of ways: for example, as crisp, rice flour coated fritters!
+This fruit seems to be able to transform itself in ways few other fruits can, so let’s take a look at some popular ways in which the jackfruit is eaten and cooked around the world.

 Young jackfruit is cooked and used like potato, often as an accompaniment to meat, fish or eggs.1 In India and Bangladesh, jackfruit curries and side-dishes are quite popular.
 Depending on regional preferences, pieces of steamed, boiled, or fried jackfruit are combined with coconut, mustard, or other seasonal ingredients.

 Javanese cuisine from Indonesia uses young jackfruit to prepare a dish called Gudeg.2 The fruit is cooked along with palm sugar and coconut milk for several hours and then mixed with various herbs and spices.2 In the Philippines, young jackfruit, together with coconut milk and seafood, is used in a stew called Ginataang langka.

 Once the bulbs have been separated, ripe jackfruit does not need to be cooked and can be eaten without any further processing.
 However, it is also used in various Asian desserts such as the Filipino crushed ice and condensed milk dessert Halo-halo, the South Indian mini pancakes Chakka Nei Appam, and the Vietnamese pudding Ché.
 Given its high sugar content, the fruit is also processed into candies, syrups, juice concentrates, and preserves.1